 If the fistula is complex, therefore situated high in the anal canal and/or involving a considerable part of the sphincters, a more complex surgical approach needs to be used, paying the utmost attention in order not to damage the muscles involved in the continence mechanism.

 Traditional techniques, such as the ‘seton’ are extremely painful and cause a lot of discomfort to the patients because of the constant anal discharge together with the needing of 3 times a week painful medications.

-For that reason, new techniques have been developed in order to reduce post-operative pain and decrease sphincters damage.
-Between them, Video Assisted Anal Fistula Treatment (VAAFT) is gaining wide acceptance in the surgical community because of the high healing rate and the near to zero incontinence.
-This new surgical technique is performed with a special fistuloscope that allows to perform both a diagnostic and a curative phase.
+For that reason, new techniques have been developed in order to reduce post-operative pain and decrease sphincter damage.
+Between them, Video Assisted Anal Fistula Treatment (VAAFT) is gaining wide acceptance in the surgical community because of the high healing rate and near-to-zero incontinence.
+This new surgical technique is performed with a special fistuloscope that allows one to perform both a diagnostic and a curative phase.

-In fact, the fistuloscope, enters directly in the fistula tract, showing on the video all the tracks, that are quite often multiple and not recognized.
+In fact, the fistuloscope, enters directly into the fistula tract, showing on the video all the tracks, that are quite often multiple and not recognized.

 After the initial diagnostic phase and the individuation of the internal opening, the surgical part is performed with cauterization of the tract/s and closure of the internal opening.

 We use for the internal opening closure, an advancement rectal flap that is a piece of mucosa and submucosa taken from the rectum (with an intact vascular pedicle) and transposed over the internal orifice in order to definitively close it.